-- 80. (1) Data and information contemplated in section 79(3) must be kept confidential by the Petroleum Agency for a period contemplated in that section. - (2) Notwithstanding the provisions of subsection (1), the Petroleum Agency may disclose information and data contemplated in section 79(1)- - (a) if it is in the interest of advancing the objects referred to in section 2; - (b) after a period of 10 years has lapsed, which period must be reckoned from the date of notarial execution of a permit or a right in terms of which such data was acquired; or - (c) from the date on which a permit or right in terms of which such data and information was acquired has lapsed, is cancelled, abandoned or relinquished; 50 and - (d) if disclosure is permitted in terms of the Promotion of Access to Information Act. - (3) Notwithstanding the provisions of subsection (2), data acquired pursuant to a reconnaissance permit must be kept confidential for a period determined in section 14, 55 subject to the provisions of the Promotion of Access to Information Act.

-- (4) Neither the State, the Petroleum Agency, nor any of its employees- - (a) is liable for the bona fide or inadvertent release of information or data submitted in terms of this Act; and - (b) guarantee the accuracy or completeness of any such information or data or interpretation thereof.
+- 80. (1) Data and information contemplated in section 79(3) must be kept confidential by the Petroleum Agency for a period contemplated in that section. - (2) Notwithstanding the provisions of subsection (1), the Petroleum Agency may disclose information and data contemplated in section 79(1)- - (a) if it is in the interest of advancing the objects referred to in section 2; - (b) after a period of 10 years has lapsed, which period must be reckoned from the date of notarial execution of a permit or a right in terms of which such data was acquired; or - (c) from the date on which a permit or right in terms of which such data and 20 information was acquired has lapsed, is cancelled, abandoned or relinquished; and - (d) if disclosure is permitted in terms of the Promotion of Access to Information Act. - (3) Neither the State, the Petroleum Agency, nor any of its employees- 25 - (a) is liable for the bona fide or inadvertent release of information or data submitted in terms of this Act; and - (b) guarantee the accuracy or completeness of any such information or data or interpretation thereof.

-Samples
+Samples 30

-- 81. (1) A holder of a reconnaissance permit or petroleum right may not export data and samples, including geological and reservoir samples, cuttings, cores, liquid and gas samples without the written approval of the Petroleum Agency. - (2) The Petroleum Agency may approve the exportation of data and samples 10 provided- - (a) that representative samples and copies of the data have first been delivered to the Petroleum Agency; - (b) the holder returns the data or samples to the Petroleum Agency within 30 days after the interpretation or analysis or when directed to do so by the Petroleum 15 Agency; and - (c) copies of the interpretation or analysis reports are submitted to the Petroleum Agency within 30 days after the completion of the interpretation or analysis.
+- 81. (1) A holder of a reconnaissance permit or petroleum right may not export data and samples, including geological and reservoir samples, cuttings, cores, liquid and gas samples without the written approval of the Petroleum Agency. - (2) The Petroleum Agency may approve the exportation of data and samples provided- - (a) that representative samples and copies of the data have first been delivered to the Petroleum Agency; - (b) the holder returns the data or samples to the Petroleum Agency within 30 days after the interpretation or analysis or when directed to do so by the Petroleum Agency; and - (c) copies of the interpretation or analysis reports are submitted to the Petroleum Agency within 30 days after the completion of the interpretation or analysis.